ENGL - English

 ENGL 663.
 Languages and Language Attitudes in USA (3).

 Cross-listed as LING 663.
 In this community-based research seminar, students examine the social, economic and educational ramifications of various languages and attitudes to these languages in the USA.
 Covers the linguistic intersection of race, gender and social class; compares standardized and Standard English to other dialects such as African American Vernacular English; and the role of linguistics in forming language policy.
 Takes a hands-on approach and involves students in research design and data analysis.
-Course includes diversity content.
 Course includes service-learning content.

 ENGL 664.
 Quantitative Methods for Literary and Linguistic Studies (3).

 Cross-listed as LING 664.
 Introduces the basic concepts of data analysis and statistical computing as used in literary and linguistic studies.
 Students get a better understanding of applying quantitative reasoning, visualization and data analysis to several problems in a wide range of fields in the humanities, such as linguistics, literature, and by extension, psychology and cognitive science.
 Students also consider practical applications of quantitative analysis in the humanities, including bibliometric and attribution study.
-Course includes diversity content.

 ENGL 665.
 Advanced History of the English Language (3).